Inflect logo

 Natural Disaster Risk

-Ballarat has a low overall natural disaster risk profile, with an INFORM risk score of 2.5 out of 10, as of September 2025.
-This low-risk environment makes it a strong choice for business continuity and data protection strategies.
+Ballarat has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This makes it a highly attractive location for critical infrastructure and disaster recovery sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business